Denise Taylor: Career

-Taylor began her coaching career as an assistant coach for TSU from 1986 to 1987 and Lamar University between 1987 to 1991.
+Taylor began her coaching career as an assistant coach for TSU from 1986 to 1987 and Lamar University between 1987 and 1991.
 After moving to American International College in 1991, Taylor had 32 wins and 23 losses as their head coach before she was hired by Northeastern Illinois University in 1993.
 Taylor had 61 wins and 48 losses as the head coach for Northeastern Illinois before her position ended in 1997.
 In 1997, Taylor was selected to become the first Utah Starzz head coach in the WNBA.
 With the Starzz, Taylor had 13 wins and 34 losses before she was replaced by Frank Layden in 1998.

 In 2001, Taylor returned to coaching when she was hired by Jackson State University to coach their women's basketball team.
 While with the Jackson State Lady Tigers basketball team, Taylor won the 2008 SWAC women's basketball tournament after winning the SWAC regular season championships in 2003, 2006 and 2007.
 Taylor amassed 153 wins and 143 losses with the Lady Tigers before she was fired in 2011.